mantisbt-plugins/EmailReporting/doc/README.bug_report_mail.txt

 For correct operation of the scheduled job its advised that the job and the webserver are operating under the same OS user account.
-If this is not possible, you should not use the DISK storage method (file_upload_method) for MantisBT.
+If this is not possible, you should either not use the DISK storage method (file_upload_method) for MantisBT or you should adjust the global variable attachments_file_permissions with the proper rights.

 IMAP: